gajus/eslint-plugin-jsdoc/.README/README.md

 Note that the preferred tags indicated in the `settings.jsdoc.tagNamePreference` map will be assumed to be defined by `check-tag-names`.

+See `check-tag-names` for how that fact can be used to set an alias to itself to allow both the alias and the default (since aliases are otherwise not permitted unless used in `tagNamePreference`).

 #### Default Preferred Aliases

 The defaults in `eslint-plugin-jsdoc` (for tags which offer